Mathrys83/Adventure.Land/README.md

 ## Battletested

-This code is simple, but *it works*, I made sure of that.
+This code is simple, but *it works*, I try to make sure of that.

 I only publish a new version of my Adventure.Land scripts after they ran flawlessly over several days.

 I try to make sure that if you use (some or all of) my code, *it works, and it's stable and reliable*.

+There might be an occasional bug, of course, but generally I only publish code that ran stable for several days.

 ## Getting started